Integer Echo State Networks: Efficient Reservoir Computing for Digital Hardware: Conclusions

 \section{Conclusions}

 In this article we proposed an architecture for integer approximation of the reservoir computing, which is based on the mathematics of hyperdimensional computing.
 The neurons in the reservoir are described by integers in the limited range and the update operations include only addition, permutation (cyclic shift), and clipping.
 Therefore, the integer Echo State Network has substantially smaller memory footprint and higher computational efficiency compared to the conventional Echo State Network with the same number of neurons in the reservoir.
 The actual number of bits for representing a neuron depends on the clipping threshold $\kappa$, but can be significantly lower than 32-bit floats in Echo State Network.
 For example, in our experiments the results were obtained with $\kappa=3$ and $\kappa=7$, which effectively makes it sufficient to represent a neuron with only three or four bits respectively.
 We demonstrated that the performance of the integer Echo State Network is comparable to the conventional Echo State Network in terms of memory capacity, potential capabilities for classification of time-series and modeling dynamic systems.
 The better performance was observed when the memory footprint of reservoir of the integer Echo State Network was set to that of the conventional Echo State Network.
+The experiment on the digital hardware have validated the amenability of the integer Echo State Network for significantly improving the energy efficiency of computations.
 Further improvements can be made by optimization of the parameters and better quantization schemes for handling continuous values.
 Naturally, due to the peculiarity of input data projection into the integer Echo State Network, the performance of the network in tasks for modeling dynamic systems is to a certain degree lower than that of the conventional Echo State Network.
 This, however, does not undermine the importance of integer Echo State Networks, which are extremely attractive for memory and power savings, and in the general area of approximate computing, where errors and approximations are becoming acceptable as long as the outcomes have a well-defined statistical behavior.